-Breaking News: Baselworld 2018 Will Be 50% Smaller!
-Half The Exhibitors Gone And 3+ Halls Closed
+Breaking News: Baselworld 2018 Will Be Up To 50% Smaller!
+Up To Half The Exhibitors Gone And 3+ Halls Closed

 In 2015 Baselworld’s many spacious halls held 1,500 exhibiting brands.

 Baselworld’s management did not release exhibitor statistics for 2016 and 2017.